hilbigan/CSGOStats/README.md

 - Navigate to **(Your steam profile) -> Games -> (On CS:GO, click on personal data) -> Competitive Games** *(Exact links may vary, I used the german steam page :) Let me know if sth. has to be changed)*
 - Click on "Load whole match history".
 This might take 10 minutes.
 - After it has finished loading, press CTRL+S to save the page as html-file.
 - Now, go to the directory where you saved the CSGOStats.jar.
 Open the command line (console/cmd/shell) here.
+(On Windows: Shift+Right-Click -> Open PowerShell)
 - Run ```java -jar CSGOStats.jar <file-path to the html> <your steam name>```.
 For me, its: ```java -jar CSGOStats.jar C:/Users/kthxbye/Documents/steam_csgo_data.html kthxbye```.
 You can also replace your name with any other name to get their data (from your recorded matches, at least)

 NOTES: